The Meaning of the Empress

 Catherine the Great of Russia.
 One of the so-called enlightened monarchs, allegedly using wisdom instead of brute force to rule.
 Painting by Alexander Roslin, 1777.

-About the Tarot Empress Card
+A. E. Waite about the Tarot Empress Card

 - The Magician